Leif Hammarström Group

 Welcome to the Leif Hammarström research group, to the right you will see a list of our research.
 Follow the links to read more about specific research areas.

-We study synthetic catalysts for H2 production and water splitting to understand the catalytic cycle.
+We study synthetic catalysts for H2 production, CO2 reduction and water splitting to understand the catalytic cycle.
 By a combination of spectroscopic, photochemical and electrochemical methods we capture intermediates and study critical reaction steps.
-We often use a biomimetic approach where our results on synthetic model systems can be compared to those of their biological counterparts.

 We also study electron transfer dynamics in dye-sensitized photocathodes of p-type materials (e.g. NiO).
 They open for the possibility of tandem solar cells for high photovoltage devices and for solar fuels generation with molecular catalysts, where H2 production and water splitting occur in separate half-cell reactions.